paranoidbsd/misc-scripts/rc.d/README.md

 everything `FILESYSTEMS` depends on, but want to be run before it - they become the last scripts before the `FILESYSTEMS` barrier.

-They exploit the fact that kernel provided pseudo filesystems like `tmpfs`, `procfs`, `fdescfs` and `mqueuefs` will in fact never require interaction with some sort of running userspace daemon.
+They exploit the fact that kernel provided filesystems and pseudo filesystems like `tmpfs`, `procfs`, `fdescfs` and `mqueuefs` will in fact never require interaction with some sort of running userspace daemon.
 It is therefor safe to mount these filesystems much earlier, even if they are marked late.
 And during `mountlate` they will be recognized as having already been mounted.

 The scripts are namespaced `pbsd_*` mainly so I recognize them during `mergemaster` and do not delete them (`mergemaster` will identify them